club-eh/ctf-2023-challenges/blinkenlights-0/README.md

 <details>
   <summary>Answer Summary</summary>
-  This challenge is in binary.<br>
+  &emsp;This challenge is in binary.<br>
-  The green light is "1" and the red light is "0".<br>
+  &emsp;The green light is "1" and the red light is "0".<br>
-  I created a solve script for color version this challenge.
+  &emsp;I created a solve script for color version this challenge.
 It is located in this folder and called Blinkenlights-0-solve.py
 </details>

 <details>